hayahas/taskmaster/README.md

 - User Location will be added on the task details page.
 - User can access the Task Details page by clicking on the task from home.
 - User can edit his task details by clicking on the edit icon beside the task name in task details page.

+### Lab 41, 4/12/2023 :
+- Analytics added.
+- Sound icon beside task title in Edit Task page is added.
+- Whenever user clicks on sound icon text will be converted to Speech so the user can hear title's pronunciation.
+- Feature for blind People and disabled one's to deal with taskmaster.

 ## Screenshots: